Adam-Alani/twitter-actu/README.md

-i dont know why im writing this in english even though the project is french
+i dont know why im writing this in english even though the project is french, also, i still need to host this somewhere :/